Effective October 10, 2023

 CONTROL OF YOUR INFORMATION

 Users of our Sites and Services residing in certain countries or areas, such as the EU, are afforded certain rights regarding their personal information.
-Except where an exception or exemption applies, these rights may include the ability to access, correct, and request deletion of your personal information.
+Except where an exception or exemption applies, these rights may include the ability to request access to, correct, and/or deletion of your personal information that we hold, as well as the right to request information about our data collection practices and the right not to be treated any differently for exercising any of the foregoing rights.
 While these rights are not globally applicable, our users and customers are entitled to access their personal information that we hold.

 Civitas has no direct relationship with many of the individuals whose personal information it processes.
-Therefore, if you seek to access, correct, amend, or delete data associated with this Sites or our Services, you should first direct your request to your educational institution.
+Therefore, if you seek to access, correct, amend, or delete data associated with this Sites or our Services, you should first direct your request to your educational institution or employer.

-If you wish, you may also direct questions about your privacy rights related to information Civitas possesses by contacting us at email@example.com.
+If you wish, you may also direct questions or any of the above requests regarding your privacy rights by contacting us at firstname.lastname@example.org.
+Residents of California may also designate an authorized agent to exercise certain privacy rights on their behalf, and should make any such request by contacting the above email address.
 We will respond to your request within a reasonable timeframe, unless, for reasons beyond our control, a longer response time is necessary, in which case, you will be advised accordingly.
 Please note that we may retain certain information as required by law or as necessary for our legitimate business purposes as described below.

 THE WAY WE USE INFORMATION